Skip to content

 And:

-But the hour comes, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the father seeks such to worship him.
+But the hour comes, and now is, when the true worshippers shall worship the father in spirit and in truth: for the father seeks such to worship him.
 Theos is spirit and they that worship him must worship in spirit and in truth (Ioh.4.23,24)

 So the word and Theos are the same yet the word is also in a reciprocal relationship towards him.
 That is, it goes out from him, being him, and returns to him.
 The word is the expression of spirit.
 Theos is spirit.